wilder8086/react-wp-tw/README.md

   }
 };

-# setup babel, create in your project root .babelrc
+# setup babel, create in your project root .babelrc which will transpile our react code from jsx to regular js.
+We need to include the following presets :

 {
   "presets": ["@babel/preset-env", "@babel/preset-react"]